 Starting Price: $19,445 | Price yours

 Above Average: Roominess, comfort, standard safety features

 The venerable Toyota Corolla's most recent stem-to-stern makeover enhanced this compact bestseller's traditional strengths -- reliability, affordability, low operating costs -- with 21st-century must-have improvements: a roomier interior, reduced interior noise, and increased fuel economy.
 Its more contemporary sheetmetal surrounds a substantially larger Corolla, which offers one of the roomiest rear seats in the class.
 The Corolla comes standard with a long list of safety equipment, including the Toyota Safety Sense-P suite of features, with pre-collision with pedestrian detection, adaptive cruise control and lane departure alert with steering assist.

-With attractive pricing, contemporary styling, class-leading roominess, and high fuel economy ratings, the Corolla has what it takes to continue building on its formidable worldwide sales record -- 40 million cars and still going strong, the bestselling brand in automotive history.
+With attractive pricing, contemporary styling, class-leading roominess and high fuel economy ratings, the Toyota Corolla has what it takes to continue building on its formidable worldwide sales record -- 43 million cars and still going strong, the bestselling brand in automotive history.

 Build and Price

-Sticker prices for the 2014 Toyota Corolla start under $18,000 and top out under $25,000, attractive pricing that's backed up by strong resale values.
-Build and price your own 2018 Toyota Corolla right here at KBB.com to unlock Fair Purchase Price, 5-Year Cost to Own and more.
+Sticker prices for the 2018 Toyota Corolla start at over $19,000 and top out above $24,000, attractive pricing that's backed up by strong resale values.
+Build and price your own 2018 Toyota Corolla right here at KBB.com to unlock this week's Fair Purchase Price, 5-Year Cost to Own and more.

-The affordable, dependable Toyota Corolla is one of the smartest and most practical new-cars choices you can make, but that doesn't mean it's the right choice for you.
+The affordable, dependable Toyota Corolla is one of the smartest and most practical new-car choices you can make, but that doesn't mean it's the right choice for you.
 Check out our Compact Car Buyer's Guide to become an instant expert on the segment.